Terra Cotta

 Kickasack – It's a sack.
 You kick it.
 Kickasack!

 Canasta- Played with five cards in each hand.
-The object is to get a Full Monty, but if you can get a Half Monty you only need five flowers to get the Scoop.
+The object is to get a Full Monty, but if you can get a Half Monty you only need five flowers to get the Scoop unless there's a half turn in the barrow.

 Tarrow Cardes – Not technically a game, but fortune telling and gambling have a lot in common, namely there's no chance of getting your money back.

 9 Mens Morris.
-The board is carved into a ship's deck, two concentric squares.
-Moving pips around the board, each player tries to grab the other one's Morris.
-The origin of the term "Hello, sailor!"
+The board is carved into a ship's deck with two concentric squares.
+Moving pips around the board, each player tries to grab the other one's Morris while shouting "Hello, sailor!"

 Small Parts